lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 }
 ```

 # Building and Running

 Now that we have walked through the code and learned what it will do, it is time to build the application and see it in action.

 ## Build

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal (such as Xterm) window or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 2: